 - A car seat travel bag makes it easier to carry your travel car seat.
 Get an extra padded car seat travel bag if you plan to check your car seat.

 - If you need an extra bed in your airbnb or hotel, a toddler travel bed is easy to pack.
-The Shrunks inflatable toddler travel bed or the hiccapop toddler bed are both popular options.
+The KidCo PeaPod Plus Toddler Tent or the hiccapop Inflatable Toddler Travel Bed are two great options!

 - A toddler airplane bed is perfect for getting toddlers to sleep on the plane.
 The Seat to Sleep pillow works for kids aged 3 to 10 years old.

 Our pre conceived ideas about to Dubai were blown out of the water by our visit to this great city.
 With so many attractions suitable for young children, it was an incredible place to visit with a toddler and for the entire family.

 Never again will I judge somewhere until I’ve tried it.
 And Dubai….we’ll be back!